ryankinney33/cos540-project/README.md

 TCP for control information.
 It uses the client-server paradigm, and the communication protocol is described in the attached file, [RFC.txt](./RFC.txt).

+The end of this document contains an analysis of efficiency.
+The first part talks about blocksizes, and the second part talks about performance ofthe acknowledgement modes.

 Requirements
 ------------
 The basic requirements for the protocol are as follows: